mleworkshop/mleworkshop.github.io/index.md

     - [proceedings](https://ieeexplore.ieee.org/xpl/conhome/8892449/proceeding) (MODELS 2019 Companion volume)

-In 2019, MLE was born from the merge of two long standing workshops: the International Workshop on The Globalization of Modeling Languages (GEMOC) and the International Workshop on Executable Modeling (EXE).
+In 2019, MLE was born from the merge of two long-standing workshops: the International Workshop on the Globalization of Modeling Languages (GEMOC) and the International Workshop on Executable Modeling (EXE).
 For reference, below is the list of GEMOC and EXE editions up to 2018.

 - [GEMOC 2018](http://gemoc.org/events/gemoc2018) and [EXE 2018](https://modelexecution.org/exe2018/) (co-located with [MODELS 2018](https://modelsconf2018.github.io/))